Social Work Practice Fellows (SWPF)

 A Professional Development Program for Social Work Supervisors of Direct Practice across the Life Course

-Now Accepting Applications for the 2021/2022 Cohort
+Now Accepting Applications for the 2023/2024 Cohort

 Social Work Practice Fellows (SWPF) is a premier tuition-based professional development program for MSW supervisors from community-based agencies.
 The educational model, which has been proven effective, calls for face-to-face interactive workshops taught by academic and practice-based experts utilizing brief didactic presentations, group learning activities, discussions of cases and supervision experiences, and the provision of extensive educational materials.
 SWPF is delivered by the continuing education departments of participating schools of social work and its workshops are led by expert social work practitioners and faculty scholars.

-Cohorts of 25 MSW supervisors convene for scheduled online learning sessions to receive 36 hours of training on supervisory best practices and are awarded 36 continuing education units to apply toward their state licensure for practice.
+Cohorts of 20-25 MSW supervisors convene for scheduled learning sessions to receive 36 hours of training on supervisory best practices and are awarded 36 continuing education units to apply toward their state licensure for practice.
 SWPF also facilitates the creation of much-needed peer support for participating supervisors who are known to experience professional isolation and to benefit from peer networking.
 SWPF is offered in multiple communities and each new cohort of graduates will join a growing professional network of alumni with whom they can connect for mutual support.

 Cost

-$700.00 per participant.
+$800.00 per participant.

 Eligibility, Successful Completion, Cancelation and Application

 The participants selected for the program must be MSW-level social workers who are supervising social service workers from diverse settings.
 Supervisees can include any number of MSWs, BSWs, or other social service staff, in any combination.
-Attendees are expected to attend all program days as well as completing anonymous pre- and post-program surveys.
+Attendees are expected to attend all twelve-program days as well as completing anonymous pre- and post-program surveys.
 (All survey data will be de-identified and reported only in aggregate.
 Your name will not be linked in any way with your responses to this survey.)

 To successfully complete the SWPF certificate program, participants are expected to:

-• Attend all 36 training hours.
+• Attend all 36 training hours (no partial credit is given).

 • Complete pre- and post-program self-assessments of supervisory practices.